Skip to content

 Before you start check the GlueTUN Wiki to see if your provider is on the supported list.

 Also, if you are yet to choose a provider have a look at the Reddit list of recommended suppliers as could save you a headache when trying to seed.
-I currently use AirVPN which has nice easy port forwarding unlike some others.
+I currently use AirVPN which has nice easy port forwarding and is P2P friendly.
 This is my affiliate link if you fancy signing up.

 Let’s Begin

 In this guide I will take you through the steps to get qBittorrent up and running in Docker and a separate GlueTUN VPN container.
-By having a separate container for the VPN connection we can use it in the future for other applications such as Prowlarr, this is useful if you have torrent indexers blocked in your country.
+By having a separate container for the VPN connection we can use it in the future for other applications.

 In order for you to successfully use this guide please complete the three preceding guides